ZhuangLab/storm-analysis/storm_analysis/README.md

 multi_plane - C-Spline analysis adapted for analysis of one or more planes of data from sCMOS camera(s).

+pupilfn - The core code to analyze SMLM movies by fitting pupil functions.

 rcc - The core code to perform RCC drift correction following [Wang et al](http://dx.doi.org/10.1364/OE.22.015982).

 rolling_ball_bgr - The core code to perform rolling ball based background estimation.